PhyloStar/dsl2016-source/README.md

 for participating in the [DSL shared task 2016](http://ttg.uni-saarland.de/vardial2016/dsl2016.html).
 The models and experiments are described in the follwing paper:

 > Çöltekin, Çağrı and Taraka Rama (2016).
 “Discriminating similar languages: experiments with linear SVMs and neural networks.”
 In: Proceedings of the Third Workshop on NLP for Similar Languages, Varieties and Dialects.
-Osaka, Japan, (to appear).
+Osaka, Japan, 2016. http://web.science.mq.edu.au/~smalmasi/vardial3/pdf/VarDial302.pdf

 Bibtex:
 ```